 – Contact you in the future to offer you products or services that we feel may be of interest to you.

-– Enable us to pass your details to another broker in the future with a view to them offering you products or services they feel may be of interest to you.
+– Enable us to pass your details to carefully selected partners in the future with a view to them offering you products or services we feel may be of interest to you.

 – Permit access to your information by any regulatory authority where required to by law and to ensure that we are complying with all regulatory requirements when processing your data.